 - in 2014 Nevada rancher Cliven Bundy incited his right-wing supporters to offer armed resistance against an attempt by federal government officials to carry out a court order to round up his cattle, which were illegally grazing on public land.
 A substantial number of well-armed people responded and the roundup was cancelled due to the threat of violence.
 Bundy has yet to be arrested for inciting violence, or for violating of the court order by continuing to graze his cattle on public land.

 Pernicious Campaign Promises

 - The 1932 German elections gave the Nazis increased power because Hitler promised to restore Germany to greatness, overturn the Treaty of Versailles, revive the economy, and save Germany from communism.

-- Republican candidates for the 2016 presidential election are promising to restore the U.S. to greatness, revoke the Joint Comprehensive Plan of Action with Iran, revive the economy, and save the country from illegal immigration.
+- Republican candidates for the 2016 presidential election are promising to restore the U.S. to greatness, revoke the Joint Comprehensive Plan of Action with Iran, revive the economy by pandering to big corporations, and save the country from illegal immigration.